fulstak/rhombus-wiki/content/learn/marketplace/mad-escrow/index.md

 ## Private by design

-> Particl’s MAD escrow system renders the marketplace fully fungible.
+> Rhombus’s MAD escrow system renders the marketplace fully fungible.
 That's because all transactions are untraceable by default.

 In fact, not only is all marketplace content encrypted, but all currency transactions are made untraceable through the use of the [RingCT](/learn/transaction-types/) privacy protocol.
 This technique enhances privacy much more than if CT MAD escrow was optional because it dramatically increases the number of private transactions on the network.